saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

 ### `--devices`

-__Description__: The list of devices, allocated dynamically or through static description of the device ID, to use in your tests.
+__Description__: the list of devices, allocated dynamically or through static description of the device ID, to use in your tests.
 With the `--devices` option, you can configure Sauce Runner for Real Devices to run tests in parallel across multiple devices using both static and dynamic allocation.
 As an option, you can run a select set of tests against a specific device using the [`--testsToRun`](#teststorun) command.

-__Examples__: See the examples under [Configuration Options: `devices`](/dev/cli/espresso-xcuitest/yaml-config#device-configuration).
+__Examples__: See examples under [Configuration Options: `devices`](/dev/cli/espresso-xcuitest/yaml-config#device-configuration).

 ```js title="CLI"
 --datacenter US --devices iPhone_11_13_5_real_us,iPhone_5